reimark/writing/blog/why-google-is-hurrying-the-web-to-kill-sha-1.md

 If two files are discovered to produce the same slug when run through a one-way hash like SHA-1, that's called a "collision".
 Collisions are always theoretically possible, but they're supposed to be so rare as to be practically impossible.

-When your browser sees a certificate, it can calculate the SHA-1 for that certificate's information itself, and then compare it to the SHA-1 signed by the CA that the certificate offered as proof.
-Because SHA-1 promises unique slugs, the browser trusts that if they match, the certificate on offer is the same one the CA signed.
+When your browser sees a certificate, it can calculate the SHA-1 for that certificate's information itself, and then compare it to the signed SHA-1 that the certificate offered as proof.
+Because SHA-1 promises unique slugs, the browser trusts that if they match, the certificate on offer is the same one the Certificate Authority signed.

 If you could engineer a certificate that "collides" with a target certificate, and coax a Certificate Authority to issue you that certificate, then you would successfully forge a certificate that a browser would find indistinguishable from the target.